Vivian-azad/VIvian-azad/README.md

 - 👻 What do I want to learn?

     My biggest struggle is having ideas but not knowing how to implement them in code.
 That’s why my top learning priorities are, first, to build a more systematic grasp of Python.
 Second, to work on real‑world projects and solve concrete problems — especially data analysis and factor backtesting.
 And finally, to become a real expert!

+- ☑️ My plan for future

+    My three‑year plan: Prepare for postgraduate studies in Applied Statistics, and gain more exposure to the quant industry.